Wu Jingyu: Career

-In 2006, Wu Jingyu participated in China's first International Open in the 47kg category and defeated Wang Ying, the world championship champion who was 15 centimeters taller than herself, to win the championship; in October, she won the 51kg category of the National Championship; on December 8, in Doha In the Asian Games women's 47kg taekwondo final, she defeated Chinese Taipei star Yang Shujun 2:1, achieving her first international championship and winning the first Asian Games gold medal in history for the Chinese taekwondo team.
+In 2006, Wu Jingyu participated in China's first International Open in the 47 kg category and defeated Wang Ying, the world championship champion who was 15 centimeters taller than herself, to win the championship; in October, she won the 51 kg category of the National Championship; on December 8, in Doha In the Asian Games women's 47 kg taekwondo final, she defeated Chinese Taipei star Yang Shujun 2:1, achieving her first international championship and winning the first Asian Games gold medal in history for the Chinese taekwondo team.

-In 2007, in the 47kg final of the National World Championships, Wu Jingyu defeated the Thai star Yao Wapa with an absolute advantage of 5:0 and won the gold medal; in the same year, he won the 47kg championship at the Beijing World Championships.
+In 2007, in the 47 kg final of the National World Championships, Wu Jingyu defeated the Thai star Yao Wapa with an absolute advantage of 5:0 and won the gold medal; in the same year, he won the 47 kg championship at the Beijing World Championships.

-In 2008, she participated in the Good Luck Beijing International Invitational Tournament and won the championship in the 49kg category; she won the championship in the 51kg category at the National Taekwondo Championships.
-On April 25, she lost 3-4 to a Chinese Taipei player in the women's 51kg category at the Asian Taekwondo Championships.
+In 2008, she participated in the Good Luck Beijing International Invitational Tournament and won the championship in the 49 kg category; she won the championship in the 51 kg category at the National Taekwondo Championships.
+On April 25, she lost 3-4 to a Chinese Taipei player in the women's 51 kg category at the Asian Taekwondo Championships.
 Yang Shujun unfortunately won the runner-up.

-In 2009, won third place in the 49kg category at the Copenhagen World Championships.
+In 2009, won third place in the 49 kg category at the Copenhagen World Championships.

 In 2010, she won the third place in the women's Taekwondo category under 49 kg at the first World Martial Arts Games in Beijing.
-On November 17, in the 49kg taekwondo final of the Guangzhou Asian Games, he easily defeated Japanese players and won the championship.
-On December 5, won the 53kg championship in the "Glory Walk" Adidas Cup Taekwondo National Championship.
+On November 17, in the 49 kg taekwondo final of the Guangzhou Asian Games, he easily defeated Japanese players and won the championship.
+On December 5, won the 53 kg championship in the "Glory Walk" Adidas Cup Taekwondo National Championship.

 On August 9, 2012, good news came from the taekwondo arena of the London Olympics.
-In the women's 49kg final, Chinese star Wu Jingyu easily defeated Spanish player Jager 8-1 and retained the championship in this event.
+In the women's 49 kg final, Chinese star Wu Jingyu easily defeated Spanish player Jager 8-1 and retained the championship in this event.

-On August 18, 2016, she missed the women's 49kg taekwondo medal at the Rio Olympics.
+On August 18, 2016, she missed the women's 49 kg taekwondo medal at the Rio Olympics.